daniel-lima-lopez/Information-Retrieval-Example/README.md

 ```

 ## Method description
 Information retrieval is finding material that satisfies an information need.
-In this case, given a corpus of jokes, the information need is expressed by tokens or querey words and logical operators (AND, OR, NOT).
+In this case, given a corpus of jokes, the information need is expressed by tokens or query  words and logical operators (AND, OR, NOT).

-To perform this task, it is construted a dictionary of terms, which contains every word in the corpus of jokes.
-Then, for each term, we have a set, denominated *posting*, that contains the indexes of the jokes where the term appers, this technique is called *inverted index*.
+To perform this task, it is constructed a dictionary of terms, which contains every word in the corpus of jokes.
+Then, for each term, we have a set, denominated *posting*, that contains the indexes of the jokes where the term appears, this technique is called *inverted index*.

-Once all postings are constructed, we can perform queries with terms of interst and logical operators.
+Once all postings are constructed, we can perform queries with terms of interest and logical operators.

 ## Examples of use
 The following examples can be executed in the notebook [examples.ipynb](examples.ipynb).

-We can performs simple commands executing [IR.py](IR.py):
+We can perform simple commands executing [IR.py](IR.py):
 ```bash
 python IR.py
 ```
-and introduce a valid command, considering common terms an logical operations in lower case (and, or, not):
+and introduce a valid command, considering common terms and logical operations in lower case (and, or, not):
 ```
 Enter a valid command: dog or cat and funny and not smoke